sugarlabs/musicblocks/README.md

-(e.g. aspects of matrix, musical cups) developed and published by [_Larry Scripp_](http://www.larryscripp.net/) with whom _Devin_ studied at New England Conservatory and for whom he worked at Affron Scripp & Associates, LLC, [Center for Music and the Arts in Education (CMAIE)](http://centerformie.org/), and [Music in Education](http://music-in-education.org/).
+(e.g. aspects of matrix, musical cups) developed and published by [_Larry Scripp_](http://www.larryscripp.net/) with whom _Devin_ studied at New England Conservatory and for whom he worked at Affron Scripp & Associates, LLC, [Centre for Music and the Arts in Education (CMAIE)](http://centerformie.org/), and [Music in Education](http://music-in-education.org/).
 Some of the initial graphics were contributed by [_Chie